-I probably watched it like 10 times that evening..
+I probably watched the video 10 times that evening..
 (I used to resume work late and stay back till evening because..
 Lagos Traffic.)
-I was amazed at the stuff people like me were building
+I was amazed at the stuff people like me were building all around the world.

 My manager told me to learn everything I could learn about product management and come up with a plan on how to become one